The use of Self-Managed Superannuation Funds (SMSF) has skyrocketed over the past decade in particular.

 A related trust includes a unit trust where an SMSF member and his or her associates hold more than 50 per cent interest in the unit trust or are said to be in control.

 Investing via a unit trust means only a very small percentage of SMSF assets can be used if working by itself or with related parties.

 This does not allow larger percentage ownership and forces many SMSF to invest via the LRBA rules, which can be restrictive as well as having more administrative requirements.

 If investing by yourself there is a solution that allows the SMSF and/or related parties to pool their funds and purchase via a unit trust in something called a Non-Geared Unit Trust (NGUT).

 A NGUT allows a SMSF to hold up to 100 per cent of the units issued in that “related” unit trust, however, this strategy requires the SMSF to meet very strict rules.

 A NGUT is an allowable structure for holding real estate and developing the property but it disallows the unit trust to borrow or use that property as security.

 An SMSF can increase its holding by purchasing additional units in the unit trust from a related party.

 Purchasing units may also reduce stamp duty as opposed to purchasing a higher percentage of the property if it was owned directly.

-A NGUT is a specific structure which will overcome the IHA prohibitions if the legislative rules are followed.
+An NGUT is a specific structure that will overcome the IHA prohibitions if the legislative rules are followed.